wpmetabox/mb-relationships/readme.txt

 == Changelog ==

+= 1.12.8 - 2025-07-15 =

+Addmin filter: allow to remove selected choice

 = 1.12.7 - 2025-01-15 =

-- Admin filter: add localization for select2 and fix select2 width (#91)
+Admin filter: add localization for select2 and fix select2 width (#91)

 = 1.12.6 - 2024-11-07 =
 Fix error when searching posts in the admin when set a relationship as a filter